MILESAGO - Stage Shows 1964-75

 Lloyd Webber's next project, Cats, was a musical adaptation of the poems from the children's book Old Possum's Book of Practical Cats by the world-renowned British poet T.S.
 Eliot.
 It was the first of several hugely successful collaborations between Lloyd-Webber and producer Cameron Mackintosh, but it also marked the end of the Rice-Lloyd Webber partnership.
 Towards the end of project, Lloyd Webber approached Rice to provide words for the last-minute composition Memory (which proved to be the showstopper).
 Rice worked through the night on the lyrics, but his contribution was never used and this slight brought his partnership with Lloyd Webber to an abrupt end.

-Despite its improbable (some might say laughable) subject matter, Cats struck an unlikely chord with theatre-goers and became a massive hit, smashing the box-office records set a few years earlier by A Chorus Line.
-Cats has since becoming both the longest running and the highest grossing musical in theatrical history.
-It was followed by one of Lloyd Webber's lesser known works, Song & Dance, with lyrics by Don Black.
-It premiered in 1982 in London and ran for a respectable 781 performances, closing in 1984.
+Despite its improbable (some might say laughable) subject matter, Cats struck an unlikely chord with theatre-goers and became a massive hit, smashing the box-office records set a few years earlier by A Chorus Line, and it has since become both the longest-running and highest-grossing musical in theatrical history.
+It was followed by one of Lloyd Webber's less successful works, Song & Dance, with lyrics by Don Black, which premiered in 1982 in London and ran for a respectable 781 performances, closing in 1984.

 The same year, Lloyd Webber divorced his first wife Sarah Hugill, whom he had married in 1971, and married soprano Sarah Brightman.
 His next work was a Requiem written for his late father, in which Brightman sang the female soprano part.
-He wrote his next musical with her in mind.
-Phantom of the Opera, adapted from the Victor Hugo novel, is his most famous and successful work.
+He wrote his next musical for his new wife.
+Phantom of the Opera, adapted from the Victor Hugo novel, is now arguably Lloyd Webber's most famous and successful work.
 It premiered in 1986 and became an unprecedented international hit, with major productions running for years in cities around the world.
 It is now acknowledged as the most successful musical of all time, has been seen by 60 million people worldwide and has grossed more than £2 billion.
-The show also made former film and TV actor Michael Crawford (best known prior to Phantom for his role as the bumbling Frank Spencer in Some Mothers Do 'Ave Em) into a major theatrical and recording star.
+It made British film and TV actor Michael Crawford (previously best known as the bumbling Frank Spencer in Some Mothers Do 'Ave Em) into a major theatrical and recording star; in Australia the role was premiered by Anthony Warlow, succeeded by (the late) Rob Guest, who made the role his own and achieved a world record for the most performances in the role.

 In 1986 Rice and Lloyd Webber reunited briefly to collaborate on a one-off project, Cricket, a 25-minute musical comedy commissioned by Prince Edward (who was then working for the Really Useful Group) and which was performed as part of a pageant for the Queen's 60th birthday.
 Lloyd Webber's next musical venture opened in 1989.
 Taking the opposite tack to its predecessor, Aspects Of Love featured a small cast in an intimate setting and while the songs were critically praised, this musical was far less successful than its predecessors.

-Tim Rice (now also knighted as well) has been almost as successful as Lloyd Webber in artistic terms, although it's doubtful that he has enjoyed anything like the kind of financial rewards in which his erstwhile partner now luxuriates.
+Tim Rice (who was knighted in 1994) has been almost as successful as Lloyd Webber in artistic terms, although it's doubtful that he has enjoyed anything like the financial rewards in which his erstwhile partner now luxuriates.
 In 1981 Rice wrote lyrics for the rock concept album 1984 (based on the Orwell novel) with music by Rick Wakeman.
 In 1983 he co-wrote the musical Blondel (set in the Crusades) with composer Stephen Oliver.
 In 1984 he collaborated with Benny Anderson and Bjorn Ulvaeus of ABBA on the hit musical Chess, which duplicated Superstar by being recorded as a concept album before it was staged.

 In 1992 he wrote lyrics for an English adaptation of a French musical, set in the contemporary recording industry, which was retitled Tycoon.
 In 1995 he collaborated with Australian musician and composer John Farrar (ex The Strangers) on the musical Heathcliff, Sir Cliff Richard's long-cherished musical adaptation of Wuthering Heights.
 In 1997 he returned to biblical themes with a musical based on the life of King David, co-written with composer Alan Mencken.

-Rice's autobiography, covering his life and career until the opening of Evita in London, was published in England in 1999.
+His autobiography, covering his life and career up to the opening of Evita in London, was published in England in 1999.
 He has won many awards including twelve Ivor Novello awards, four Tony awards, and three Oscars.
 He was inducted into the Songwriters Hall of Fame in 1999.
 During the Broadway run of the Jesus Christ Superstar revival in 2000, he had a total of four shows playing simultaneously on the Great White Way.
-He was knighted in 1994.

-There were many elements that made the Australian production of Jesus Christ Superstar special.
-It drew on the experience and expertise that had been developed during the Sydney production of Hair, and many of the cast, band and production staff who worked on Hair moved on to Superstar, including producer Harry M. Miller, director Jim Sharman, designer Brian Thompson, orchestra leader (and former Tully keyboard player) Michael Carlos, bassist ken Firth (also ex-Tully), and performers Reg Livermore and Marcia Hines.
-This tradition continued after Superstar with the hit musical The Rocky Horror Show.
+Many elements came together to make the Australian production of Jesus Christ Superstar special.
+It drew on experience and expertise that had been developed in Sydney's blossoming theatre scene in the late 1960s, and which first came to wider public attention with the original Sydney production of Hair.
+Many cast, band and production staff who worked on Hair went on to work on Superstar, including producer Harry M. Miller, director Jim Sharman, designer Brian Thompson, orchestra leader (and former Tully keyboard player) Michael Carlos, bassist ken Firth (also ex-Tully), and performers Reg Livermore and Marcia Hines.
+This tradition continued through to the hit musical The Rocky Horror Show and Livermore's own solo shows.

 In the demanding central role of Judas, the producers cast a British-born singer, Jon English, former lead singer with Sydney's Sebastian Hardie Blues Band.
 Opposite him was Trevor White, another British-born singer, who had come to Australia in the mid-1960s as the vocalist with the UK band Sounds Unlimited.
 The role of Mary Magdelene was originally played by actress Michelle Fawdon, who was well established on the Melbourne theatre scene and had featured in numerous TV roles including many Crawford Productions police shows such as Homicide.

-One of the most notable aspects of the Sydney production was the recruitment of American-born singer Marcia Hines to replace Michelle Fawdon in 1973 in the role of Mary Magdalene.
-Marcia was the first black woman anywhere in the world to play the part, although it was based on an even more daring precedent -- black American actor Ben Vereen had played Judas in the original New York production.
-Marcia had already made a considerable impression in Hair, but her thrilling performance in Superstar made it obvious that she was a star on the rise and within two years after the show ended she had become Australia's Queen of Pop and Australia's most successful female singer.
+One of the most notable aspects of the Sydney production was the recruitment of American-born singer Marcia Hines, who replaced Michelle Fawdon in the role of Mary Magdalene in 1973.
+Marcia was the first African-American woman anywhere in the world to play the part, although it had an even more daring precedent -- African-American actor Ben Vereen played Judas in the original New York production.
+Marcia had already made a considerable impression in Hair, but her thrilling performance in Superstar made it obvious that she was a star on the rise and within two years she had become Queen of Pop and Australia's most successful female singer.

 Another important member of the cast was Reg Livermore.
-He had a long history in Sydney theatre and had featured regularly on the Sydney stage and on television, appearing in several ABC drama productions and children's shows.
-He came to wider attention in 1971 when he replaced Keith Glass in the central role of Berger in Hair.
+His long background in Sydney theatre began in childhood and he featured regularly on the Sydney stage and on television, appearing in numerous comedy and drama productions and children's shows.
+He came to wider attention in 1971 when he succeeded Keith Glass in the central role of Berger in Hair.
 This was followed by his famous stint as Herod in Superstar.
-Although only a minor role in the original show, it's a mark of Reg's brilliance and teh respect in which he was held by his peers that he was able to transform what was originally written as a short brief comic interlude into a seven-minute song-and-dance showstopper.
+Although only a minor role in the original show, Reg transformed what was originally written as a short brief comic interlude into a seven-minute song-and-dance showstopper.

-Thompson's design consisted of three main major elements.
-The first element consisted of several long, transparent vinyl plastic tubes which could be raised or lowered from above the stage; these were used in the "Creation" sequence during the overture and in the death of Judas scene.
+Thompson's design featured three main major elements.
+The first consisted of several long, transparent vinyl plastic tubes which could be raised or lowered from above the stage; these were used in the "Creation" sequence during the overture and in Judas' death scene.
 The second element consisted of several long elevated metal walkways; these were of various lengths and transected the space above the stage at various angles and heights, functioning mainly as raised platforms for the cast, although the main left-to-right walkway was also used to suspend the 'Caesar' curtain which formed the backdrop to the trial scene.

-The eye-catching third element, the centrepiece of the set, was a masterpiece of design and engineering -- a large, hydraulically articulated dodecahedron.
-Nothing quite like it had been seen on the Australian musical stage before, although it had a distant ancestor in the prop Brian designed for the 1967 Architecture Ball, starring The Masters Apprentices -- a giant die in which the band were wheeled out into the hall, hidden inside, at which point it exploded open and the band jumped out and began playing.
+The eye-catching third element and the centrepiece of the production design was the articulated, hydraulically-operated Dodecahradon, a masterpiece of design and engineering that exploited the latest technology.
+The large, hydraulically articulated dodecahedron.
+Nothing of this size, complexity and novelty had been seen on the Australian musical stage before, although it arguably had its antecedent in a prop Brian designed for the 1967 Sydney University Architecture Ball starring The Masters Apprentices -- a giant die in which the band were wheeled out into the hall, hidden inside, which then exploded open, becoming the stage on which the band performed.

-The dodecahedron shape was a striking sculptural form and rich in symbolism, but it was also a brilliant piece of multi-functional stage design which could be used in many ways throughout the show.
-Structurally, the top half of the dodecahedron was fabricated as a single piece, forming a lid which could be raised and lowered into place by cable to come to rest on top of the bottom half of the structure, making a completely enclosed solid when lowered (see bleow).
-For most of the show the top half of the dodecahedron was raised up out of sight.
+The dodecahedron shape was a striking sculptural form and rich in symbolism, but its realisation as a stage device was also a brilliant piece of multi-functional stage design which could be used in many ways throughout the show.
+The Dodecahedron was mounted on a rotating base about 1.5 metres high.
+The top half of the dodecahedron was fabricated as a single piece, forming a lid which could be raised or lowered into place by cable.
+When lowered onto the bottom half of the structure, it made a completely enclosed solid (see bleow), but for most of the show, the "lid" was raised up out of sight.

 The bottom half of the device was a masterpiece of ingenuity.
-The entire apparatus could be rotated through 360 degrees.
-All five “leaves” of the bottom half could be individually raised or lowered hydraulically and held at any elevation; it could opened up like a flower or closed to become a basin; each leaf could be lowered to become a ramp or raised to become a flat platform.
-The central 'floor' panel also held a concealed hydraulic lift in its centre, which could be lowered through the stage floor; allowing cast members to enter the dodecahedron without being seen when the leaves were raised.
-The lowest short walkway which crossed the back of the right-hand corner of the stage was also positioned so that, when a panel of the dodecahedron was lowered to the correct height, the cast could step easily from the walkway onto the dodecahedron.
-The inside of the dodecahedron was covered in a fawn-coloured fabric which provided a non-skid surface for the performers; the outside was painted silver to reflect the lighting and projections.
+The entire unit was mounted on a turntable and could be rotated through 360 degrees.
+All five “leaves” were separately articulated with hydraulic armatures, and each could be individually raised and lowered or held at any elevation -- it could open up like a flower or close to become a basin, each leaf could be lowered to become a ramp or raised to become a level platform.
+The central 'floor' panel also had a concealed hydraulic lift in its centre, which dropped through the stage floor, allowing cast members to enter and leave the dodecahedron without being seen when the leaves were raised.
+The lowest gantry, which transected the rear right-hand corner of the stage, was positioned so that when a panel of the dodecahedron was lowered to the same level, the cast could step easily from the walkway onto the dodecahedron and back.
+The inside was covered in a neutrally-coloured fabric which provided a non-skid surface for the performers and the outside was painted silver to reflect lights and projections.

 The dodecahedron, with three of the five panels raised, during the scene in which Jesus (Trevor White) preaches to his followers

-A wider view of the stage showing the dodecahedron, two of the walkways and the 'Caesar' backdrop.
+A wider view of the stage showing the dodecahedron, the gantries and the 'Caesar' backdrop.
 This photo shows the

-The drama of the moment was heightened by Ramsey breaking open a concealed pigment capsule, which turned the water blood red as he plunged is hands into it.
+The drama of the moment is heightened by Ramsey breaking open a concealed pigment capsule, which turned the water blood red as he plunged is hands into it.

 The Platonic solids were known to the ancient Greeks, and were described by Plato in his Timaeus ca. 350 BC.
-Plato equated these polyhedra with the Greek elements: the tetrahedron with fire, the cube with earth, the icosahedron with water, the octahedron with air.
-Plato equated the dodecahedron with the æther, assigning it the role of "the fifth construction, which the god used for embroidering the constellations on the whole heaven".
+He also equated them with the Greek elements -- the tetrahedron with fire, the cube with earth, the icosahedron with water, the octahedron with air and the dodecahedron with the æther, assigning it the role of "the fifth construction, which the god used for embroidering the constellations on the whole heaven".
 In 1596 Johannes Kepler published a tract called The Cosmic Mystery in which he envisioned the universe as consisting of nested Platonic Solids whose inscribed spheres determine the orbits of the planets, all enclosed in a sphere representing the outer heaven.
 The dodecahedron is representative of the universe, and therefore also of God, and the number of faces have been variously said to symbolise the twelve disciples of Jesus, the twelve months of the year and the twelve houses of the zodiac.

-Each of the twelve faces of the dodecahedron is a pentagon, another shape of great and ancient symbolic importance.
-The pentagon contains the golden ratio, which enhances the dodecahedron’s associations with the cosmos.
-The pentagon also forms the centre of the pentagram (or pentacle), which symbolizes the human form, and which was also part of the official seal of the city of Jerusalem from about 300-150 BCE.
-In medieval Jewish mysticism it was called the Seal of Solomon or Solomon's Shield.
+Each of the twelve faces of the dodecahedron is a pentagon, another shape of great and ancient symbolic importance -- it contains the golden ratio, which enhances the dodecahedron’s associations with the cosmos, and also outlines the pentagram (or pentacle), which symbolizes man and the human form, and which was also part of the official seal of the city of Jerusalem from about 300-150 BCE.
+In medieval Jewish mysticism and later magical traditions the Pentagram is called the Seal of Solomon or Solomon's Shield.

-Both the pentagon and the pentagram also have a direct and ancient association with the planet Venus, and thus with the various female divinities of the ancient Near East with whom the planet Venus (as either the morning or evening star) was linked, from the Sumerian Inanna, through the Akkadian Ishtar (Astarte), the Egyptian Isis, the Greek Athena and Aphrodite and the Roman Venus.
-Each of these various goddesses has been shown to be the direct mythological descendant of its predecessor, and these various goddesses – notably Isis and Aprhodite/Venus -- were widely worshipped throughout the Mediterranean and the Near East until well into the early Christian era, but ultimately all these cults were subsumed into the worship of the Christian mother goddess, the Virgin Mary.
+Both the pentagon and the pentagram also have a direct and ancient association with the planet Venus, and thus with the various female divinities of the ancient Near East with whom the planet Venus (as either the morning or evening star) was linked, from the Sumerian goddess Inanna through the Akkadian Ishtar (Astarte), the Egyptian Isis, the Greek Athena and Aphrodite and the Roman Venus.
+Each of these various goddesses has been shown to be the direct mythological descendant of its predecessor, and Isis and Aprhodite/Venus in particular were widely worshipped throughout the Mediterranean and the Near East until well into the early Christian era, when all these cults were subsumed by the Christian church with the introduction of the worship of the Christian mother goddess, the Virgin Mary.

-It is interesting to note that, because of its immense symbolic value, the dodecahedron was one of several shapes considered by director Stanley Kubrick when designing the alien artefact for his 1968 film 2001: A Space Odyssey.
-The other shape he considered was an octahedron, and several octahedral objects appear in one scene in the “Stargate” sequence near the end of the film.
+It is interesting to note that, because of this symbolic importance, the dodecahedron was one of several shapes considered by director Stanley Kubrick when designing the alien artefact for his 1968 film 2001: A Space Odyssey.
+The other shape he considered was an octahedron, and several such objects (early versions of the monolith) appear during the “Stargate” sequence near the end of the film.
 Ultimately though, Kubrick rejected both designs and settled on the now-famous rectangular monolith.

-The other memorable feature of the production was Herod's car, a converted golf buggy which was fitted out with a custom-made gold fibreglass skull on the front, with headlights in the eye sockets.
+The other memorable feature of the production was Herod's car, a converted golf buggy fitted with a custom-made gold fibreglass skull on the front, with headlights in the eye sockets.

-The emblem used to represent Imperial Rome (above, left) featured on Pilate's robe and on the backdrop used during the trial of Jesus.
-The logo combines an image of the Emperor Tiberius (obviously based on a Roman coin of the period, like the one at right) with the letter "C" for Caesar, but the inclusion of the vertical lines also makes an obvious allusion to the "cent" symbol, implying the link between money and imperial power.
+The emblem used to represent Imperial Rome (above, left) was emblazoned on Pilate's robe and also appears on the black backdrop which was rolled in during the trial scene.
+The logo combines an image of the Emperor Tiberius (obviously modelled on Roman coins of the period, like the one above right) with the letter "C" denoting Caesar, although the inclusion of the vertical lines also makes an obvious allusion to the "cent" symbol, implying the link between money and imperial power.

-Rex Cramphorne's costumes matched Thompson's design perfectly.
-Most of the stage used dark or neutrally coloured materials, and this was echoed by the subdued tones used for many of the costumes, which were in muted blue, brown, cream, dark red and mauve.
+The costumes, designed by the late Rex Cramphorne, perfectly complemented Thompson's reductive design perfectly.
+Most of the stage used dark or neutrally coloured materials, and this was carried on in the subdued tones used for many of the costumes, which were in pastels -- blue, brown, cream, dark red and mauve.
 Jesus was dressed in a simple but striking bright red long-sleeved shift with a black stripe around the collar which extended down the centre of the front of the costume.

 The Priests wore long robes, and large conical white head-dresses which accentuated their height.
 In the original production, Herod wore a black-and-gold Roman style tunic, with his chorines similarly dressed in gold satin mini-skirt tunics which satirically recalled the short battle tunics of Roman soldiers.
 When Reg Livermore took over he wore a gold satin three-piece suit.

 Superstar's backing band was also notable and included two former members of highly-regarded progressive rock group Tully -- keyboard player Michael Carlos and bassist Ken Firth.
 It is believed that Superstar was the first Australian stage production to make use of a synthesiser for its musical backing.
-Many members of the Superstar Band went to the Rocky Horror Show in 1974 and later formed the core of the Baxter Funt Orchestra, which backed Reg Livermore on his acclaimed one-man shows.
-Carlos and the other members of Baxter Funt also provided regular backing for singer Jeannie Lewis, including her classic album Free Fall Through Featherless Flight.
+Most of the Superstar Band went to The Rocky Horror Show in 1974, eventually forming the core of the Baxter Funt Orchestra, which backed Reg Livermore on his acclaimed one-man shows and backing singer Jeannie Lewis ion concert and on her classic album Free Fall Through Featherless Flight.

 Jesus (Trevor White) confronts Judas (Jon English, back to camera)

-Mary Magdelene (Michelle Fawdon) pleads with Jesus after his arrest
+Mary Magdelene (Michelle Fawdon) and one of the disciples plead with Jesus to recant after his arrest.

 Judas (Jon English)